 Statement on Accessing Institute Records

-The records of the Institute will be made available to users in accordance with the MIT Corporation’s records access policy (adopted May 1980), MIT Policies and Procedures, and the rules and regulations of the Department of Distinctive Collections.
+The records of the Institute will be made available to users in accordance with the MIT Corporation’s records access policy (PDF, adopted May 1980), MIT Policies and Procedures, and the rules and regulations of the Department of Distinctive Collections.
 Temporary restrictions on access are listed here to promote transparency and equitable terms of access to Institute records.
-Before accessing the records of the Institute, users must complete the Access Agreement Form [PDF].

 Institute records that were published by their creator(s) (e.g. press releases, speeches, public websites) are open for research immediately.
 Records donated by alumni, student or community organizations, or individuals or organizations unaffiliated with MIT may be restricted by the donors for a defined period of time if necessary to protect privacy, personal information, or other concerns.